ApotheoTech/gtaylormb_imx219/README.md

 # IMX219 MIPI sensor 1080p/30fps video to Ultra96-V2/Kria KV260 FPGA DisplayPort

+# Ported IMX 219 to Aper-Oculus
+No changes are needed to run this project.
+The only modifications from gtaylormb's project were the MIPI data lines, the I2C address for the I2C multiplexer, and the channel to write to the MIPI interface.

+To build:
+* Create a Vivado project
+* Source the block diagram tcl script
+* Add the constraints file
+* Build the bitstream and export it as hardware (with bitstream included)
+* Create a Vitis platform project
+* Add source files
+* Compile
+* Profit

+### -----------------  Taken from commit 07b6944
 ## News
 2021-12-18
 * I finally got my KV260 so the project works on that board now as well!